Picard groups of quasi-Frobenius algebras and a question on Frobenius strongly graded algebras: Introduction and preliminaries

 {\bf Question 1.} {\it If $A=\oplus_{g\in G}A_g$ is a strongly $G$-graded algebra, where $G$ is a group with neutral element $e$, and $A$ is Frobenius (symmetric), does it follow that the subalgebra $A_e$ is Frobenius (symmetric)?}\\

+In Section \ref{sectionassociative} we answer the question in the negative, for both Frobenius and symmetric properties.
 There is an interesting alternative way to formulate this question for the Frobenius property.
 Frobenius algebras in the monoidal category of $G$-graded vector spaces were considered in \cite{dnn1}, where they were called graded Frobenius algebras.
-Such objects and a shift version of them occur in noncommutative geometry, for example as Koszul duals of certain Artin-Shelter regular algebras, and also in the theory of Calabi-Yau algebras.
+Such objects and a shift version of them occur in noncommutative geometry, for example as Koszul duals of certain Artin-Schelter regular algebras, and also in the theory of Calabi-Yau algebras.
 A $G$-graded algebra $A$ is graded Frobenius if $A\simeq A^*$ as graded left $A$-modules, where $A^*$ is provided with a standard structure of such an object.
 Obviously, if $A$ is graded Frobenius, then it is a Frobenius algebra, while the converse is not true in general.
 If $A$ is strongly graded, then $A$ is graded Frobenius if and only if $A_e$ is Frobenius, see \cite[Corollary 4.2]{dnn1}.
 Thus the question above can be also formulated as: If $A$ is a strongly graded algebra which is Frobenius, is it necessarily graded Frobenius?

 Question 1 cannot be reformulated in a similar way for the symmetric property.
-As $KG$ is a cosovereign Hopf algebra with respect to its counit, a concept of symmetric algebra can be defined in its category of corepresentations, i.e., in the monoidal category of $G$-graded vector spaces; the resulting objects are called graded symmetric algebras.
+As $KG$ is a cosovereign Hopf algebra with respect to its counit, see \cite{bichon} for details, a concept of symmetric algebra can be defined in its category of corepresentations, i.e., in the monoidal category of $G$-graded vector spaces; the resulting objects are called graded symmetric algebras.
 As expected, $A$ is graded symmetric if $A\simeq A^*$ as graded $A$-bimodules.
 If $A$ is strongly graded, then $A_e$ is symmetric whenever $A$ is graded symmetric, however the converse is not true, see \cite[Remark 5.3]{dnn1}.
 This shows that Question 1 is not equivalent to asking whether a symmetric strongly graded algebra is graded symmetric, nevertheless this other question is also of interest.